 If you have reached this page, it may be because you need support during a difficult time.
 I am not always available to respond immediately and EPIC Wellbeing does not provide a crisis service.

 If you are suicidal or in crisis, or you require urgent attention in relation to your mental health, please contact your own GP during opening hours.

 Samaritans – 116 123, firstname.lastname@example.org – 24-hour confidential support for anyone experiencing distress or despair.

 Hub of Hope – search by postcode and find mental health support near you.

 If you are unable to keep yourself safe, please call an ambulance or the police.
-Alternatively, you can go yourselves to A&E and ask to speak to someone from the Psychiatric Liaison Team.
+Alternatively, you can go yourselves to A&E and ask to speak to someone from the Psychiatric Team.